 Similarly, the #BlackLivesMatter-movement was born as a viral hashtag, but the uproar quickly catalysed into offline reality.
-People took to the streets for popular protests, and soon after, the topic dominated the national conversation in the US.
+People took to the streets for protests, and the topic soon dominated the national conversation in the US.
+After the death of George Floyd, the #BLM movement is more topical than ever and saw a spike in slacktivist initiatives of varying impacts.
+On #BlackOutTuesday, thousands of companies and individuals shared a black square on their social media feeds to show solidarity with the BLM-movement, which unintentionally drowned out resources and information in the hashtag algorithms.
+On the other hand, the viral hashtag #AmplifyMelanatedVoices aimed to put Black and coloured voices front and centre in the movement.
+Social media also played a vital role in raising awareness for petitions and sharing information.
 It seems that this blend of the online realm with everyday reality is the most important precondition for slacktivism to make an impact.

 “If it’s just on social media, then very little will follow from that.
 But if by seeing things, people are impelled to take action themselves, and they are helped to find out how to take that action themselves, then change can result.”Prof. Nicholas Mirzoeff, New York University

 In order to inspire true change, we’ll have to drop the ‘slack’ eventually.
+As the ‘Imagine’ disaster has shown, it also serves us well to acknowledge our privileges when addressing a certain topic.
 But that doesn’t mean that slacktivism in itself has no value.
 Instead of viewing it as a replacement for more straightforward types of action, we should see it as a first step.

-It’s an easy, shareable way for people to talk about a cause they are passionate about, or to get educated on new topics.
-After all, isn’t every voice addressing an urgent topic inherently a good thing?
+It can be an easy, shareable way for people to talk about a cause they are passionate about, or to get educated on new topics.
+After all, isn’t every reasonable voice addressing an urgent topic inherently a good thing?
 Is limited action not always better than no action at all?

 “Dismissing weak ties because they’re not strong would be about as stupid for us as turning down a kid wanting to empty his piggy bank to donate to us because we need more money than he can give.
 That would be insulting, callous, irresponsible and frankly counterproductive.”Greenpeace activist JulietteH